HSB-647

 Iowa House Study Bill 647 — A bill for an act relating to chatbots, including deployer requirements and interactions with minors

 Imposes safety, data minimization, and minor-protection obligations on deployers of chatbots in Iowa.
-Deployers must maintain protocols to detect, respond to, report, and mitigate user harm, prioritizing user safety over deployer interests, and must limit data collection to what is necessary for the chatbot's purpose.
-Deployers must implement reasonable age verification to prevent minors from using or purchasing chatbots, with a narrow exception for mental health chatbots that meet stringent clinical, disclosure, and testing requirements including peer-reviewed clinical trial data and a licensed professional's recommendation.
-Enforcement is through the attorney general (civil penalties up to $2,500 per violation, $7,500 for injunction violations) and a private right of action for parents, guardians, or custodians of minors (statutory damages of $100–$750 or actual damages, whichever is greater).
+Deployers must maintain harm-detection and response protocols prioritizing user safety and must limit user data collection and storage to what is necessary.
+Deployers must implement reasonable age verification to prevent minors from using or purchasing chatbots, with a narrow exception for mental health chatbots that meet seven cumulative conditions including clinical trial evidence, licensed professional recommendation, AI identity disclosure, developer testing documentation, deployer risk protocols, and disclosures to parents.
+Enforcement is through the attorney general (injunctive relief and civil penalties up to $2,500/$7,500 per violation) and a private right of action for parents, guardians, or custodians of minors ($100–$750 or actual damages).

 Summary

 Imposes safety, data minimization, and minor-protection obligations on deployers of chatbots in Iowa.
-Deployers must maintain protocols to detect, respond to, report, and mitigate user harm, prioritizing user safety over deployer interests, and must limit data collection to what is necessary for the chatbot's purpose.
-Deployers must implement reasonable age verification to prevent minors from using or purchasing chatbots, with a narrow exception for mental health chatbots that meet stringent clinical, disclosure, and testing requirements including peer-reviewed clinical trial data and a licensed professional's recommendation.
-Enforcement is through the attorney general (civil penalties up to $2,500 per violation, $7,500 for injunction violations) and a private right of action for parents, guardians, or custodians of minors (statutory damages of $100–$750 or actual damages, whichever is greater).
+Deployers must maintain harm-detection and response protocols prioritizing user safety and must limit user data collection and storage to what is necessary.
+Deployers must implement reasonable age verification to prevent minors from using or purchasing chatbots, with a narrow exception for mental health chatbots that meet seven cumulative conditions including clinical trial evidence, licensed professional recommendation, AI identity disclosure, developer testing documentation, deployer risk protocols, and disclosures to parents.
+Enforcement is through the attorney general (injunctive relief and civil penalties up to $2,500/$7,500 per violation) and a private right of action for parents, guardians, or custodians of minors ($100–$750 or actual damages).

 Enforcement & Penalties